Keizaal/Keizaal/README.md

 ### BethINI

-BethINI is a powerful tool that replaces the Vanilla settings menu in the Skyrim launcher.
-You can use it to tweak the game's settings to your heart's desire.
-In order to use it, select it from the dropdown in Mod Organizer, then start it the same way you'd launch Skyrim.
-After you have launched BethINI be sure to close Mod Organizer before you change any settings!
+BethINI is a powerful tool that replaces the Vanilla Skyrim launcher's settings menu, you can utilize it to tweak the game's settings to your heart's desire.
+In order to use it, select it from the dropdown in the top right-hand corner of Mod Organizer, then start it the same way you'd launch Skyrim.
+After you have launched BethINI, be sure to close Mod Organizer before you change any settings!

 ### Updating